Lodging a complaint with a community housing provider

 Step 1 – Raise your concerns with the housing provider

-Generally complaints will be addressed by the provider without the involvement of the Registrar.
+Generally complaints will be addressed by the housing provider without the involvement of the Registrar.
 It is important when making a complaint to keep written evidence of concerns and any ongoing developments, in case the matter is not resolved.

 Step 2 – Lodge a formal complaint with the housing provider